halimv/caramel-latte/README.md

 The [Rosalind repository](https://github.com/halimv/caramel-latte/tree/main/Rosalind) contains worked solutions to the [Rosalind](https://rosalind.info/problems/list-view/) bioinformatics problems.
 Sample Datasets used here are stored in the [datasets](https://github.com/halimv/caramel-latte/tree/main/Rosalind/datasets) folder.

 In some problems, I've included a section going over why I wrote the code the way I did, potential improvements, and other general thoughts.
 This can be found towards the end of the notebook.

-I've highlighted questions that I think have particularly interesting concepts.
+Notebook names that I think have particularly interesting concepts or solutions are highlighted in the table of contents below.

 ## Libraries Used
 biopython, pandas, numpy, re